Home Compare PG vs SJM

 The Procter & Gamble Company vs The J. M. Smucker Company: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with The Procter & Gamble Company carrying a narrow edge on profitability.
-The J. M. Smucker Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The J. M. Smucker Company still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity